-Welcome to RTWO/OERO Stratford Branch!
+Welcome to the RTWO/OERO Stratford Branch!

 Our chosen charity, the Emily Murphy Centre in Stratford, provides second stage housing and assistance for women and their children who find themselves in distress.
 The donations we bring to the Centre are always warmly welcomed.

 We are hoping 2022-23 will bring more f2f activities as we follow our motto of Caring and Sharing.

 MEMBERS CAN NOW USE E-TRANSFERS TO PAY FOR A MEMBERSHIP

 Cheryl Strickland, President

 |2nd Vice President||Patty Brine|

 |Interim Secretary|| Joan Tettman |